belisario-afk/cakepop-ledger/CODE_OF_CONDUCT.md

 # Code of Conduct

-Be respectful, constructive, and kind in all interactions.
+Be respectful, constructive, and inclusive.
 - No harassment or discrimination.
-- Keep discussions focused on improving the project.
+- Keep contributions focused on improving SmallBatch.
-- Violations may result in removal of contributions.
+- Violations may lead to revocation of contribution privileges.

-Inspired by Contributor Covenant (lightweight form).
+Adapted loosely from the Contributor Covenant.